Punctuation

-The Question Mark (?)
+Question Mark (?)

-What is a Question Mark?
+What Is a Question Mark?

 A question mark is the bit of punctuation you add at the end of a question to indicate that you are actually inquiring about something.
 It looks like this ‘?’ and you add it whenever you ask a question in a bit of writing to show that a question has been asked.

-When and How to Use Question Marks
+When to Use Question Marks

 We use a question mark to end a direct question.